-- Ground Rent (unrestricted and restricted).
-Category includes annual ground rent above development rights and prepaid ground lease payments that must be contributed to the project in order for vertical developers and a horizontal Developer to achieve an 18% IRR. - 2.
+- 1. Ground Rent (unrestricted and restricted).
+Under SB 815, Ground Rent is split between the unrestricted portion (estimated to be \$2.0 million annually) and restricted portion (all revenue above the unrestricted threshold), with restricted revenue available only for historic rehabilitation and open space.
+This category of revenues includes annual ground rent and prepaid ground lease payments. - 2.
 Participation.
-This category of revenue includes retail percentage rent from parcel leases, participation in refinancing and sale of leases, and a transfer tax each time a building is resold, net of the Developer's participation on the share of this revenue.
-This category also includes the Port's participation on the horizontal returns above an 18% IRR.
+This category of revenue includes percentage rent from parcel leases, participation in refinancing and sale of leases, and a transfer tax each time a building is resold, net of the Developer's participation on the share of this revenue.
+This category also includes the Port's participation on the horizontal returns above an 18% IRR. - 3.
 All other Mission Rock tax increment and Special Taxes.
 Tax increment will be available to the Port to reimburse the initial land value invested into the Project.
-Additionally, Special Taxes of 0.25% of the assessed value on office parcels will be available to fund the Port needs after 30 years once the initial CFD bonds are paid off.
+Additionally, Special Taxes on office parcels will be available to fund the Port needs after 30 years once the initial CFD bonds are paid off.
+These taxes are estimated to be \$1.55 per gross square foot of office and will escalate at 2% per year form 2017.

-3. Tax increment dedicated to other Mission Rock needs.
-This is a modest but important revenue stream consisting of 0.1% of the assessed value generated by the Project.
-Phase 1 tax increment would be available after 30 years as initial bonds will be pledged to the Project.
-Phase 2, 3, and 4 proceeds will be available during the life of the Project with proceeds dedicated to shoreline improvements along San Francisco Bay to protect the City from seismic and flood risk, planning and adaption investments for sea level rise, and any further improvements that may be needed in the future to protect the Project Site.
+4. Resiliency special tax tax increment dedicated to shoreline needs.
+Phase 1 special taxes, estimated to be between \$0.18 and \$1.01 per square foot for affordable and market-rate residential and commercial uses, will we be available after 30 years, as initial bonds will be pledged to the Project.
+Phase 2, 3, and 4 special taxes will be available from year 1 and throughout the term of the Project and dedicated to shoreline improvements along San Francisco Bay to protect the City from seismic and flood risk, planning and adaption for sea level rise, and further improvements that may be needed in the future to protect the Project Site.

 The Base Case model projects the Developer achieving an 18.0% IRR (net of predevelopment) and net cashflow of \$68.7 million in NPV terms.
-The Port is projected to receive \$160.3 million in NPV terms, including funding for shoreline protection to protect the Port and the City (\$1.6 billion in nominal dollar terms).
-Figure 1 and Table 11 illustrate these results.
+The Port is projected to receive \$197.7 160.3 million in NPV terms, including funding for shoreline protection to protect the Port and the City (\$1.8 1.6 billion in nominal dollar terms).
+Figure 1 and Table 11 illustrate these results (for readability, edits from November 2017 report are not redlined, rather, the Figure and Table have been updated entirely).

-Figure 1.
-Port Revenue Projected Over Lease Terms
+Figure1.
+Port Revenue + Public Financing for Shoreline Projected Over Lease Terms